JulianPMenon/Social-Computing/README.md

 # Social-Computing
-Project on Reddit sentiment Analysis and City greenery korrelation for social computing
+This is our project on linking Reddit sentiment analysis with city greenery for the social computing course.
+See "final_presenation/final_presenation.ipynb" or the pdf version "final_presentation.pdf" for a presentation and summary of our work.